cul/clio-spectrum/README.md

 7. Visit the running app in your browser at `localhost:3000`

+8. Run the test suite `rspec`

 **Contributing to CLIO**

+GitHub has a visual tutorial on the [GitHub workflow](https://guides.github.com/introduction/flow/index.html).
+Note that CLIO pull requests should be made against the *develop*, rather than the master branch.

 1. Create a feature branch off the develop branch